 Improving access to a timely and accurate diagnosis of dementia in England, Wales and Northern Ireland

-Download our report to read the identified barriers and solutions in full, or read a summary of them in the consensus statement.
+Download our report to read the identified barriers and solutions in full, in either English or Welsh language.